Best Side Hustles for 2023

 InstaCart

 While DoorDash focuses on delivering from restaurants, InstaCart is for delivering food from grocery stores.
 It requires more work than just grabbing some food curbside and calling it a day.
-In fact, in my area you order InstaCart and get your groceries delivered within 2 hours!
+In fact, in some areas, you order InstaCart and get your groceries delivered within 2 hours!
 So that means you're running in, grabbing groceries, and getting them to your clients quickly and efficiently.

 InstaCart requirements state you must be 18, have a reliable vehicle, and be eligible to work in the United States.
 I imagine that means you must have a social security number.
 You also must have the ability to lift at least 50 pounds on a regular basis (think dog food bags!).